Gestational diabetes mellitus

 - the last meal should be 10-12 hours before blood sampling;

-- in the evening it is allowed to drink boiled or non-carbonated water from a bottle, in the morning you can afford only a couple of sips;
+- in the evening you can drink boiled or still water from a bottle, in the morning you can only allow yourself a couple of sips;

-- if the day before you feel unwell, did not get enough sleep or experienced stress, then the analysis is better to postpone to another day.
+- If the day before you feel unwell, did not get enough sleep or are stressed, then it is better to reschedule the analysis to another day.

-Most often, blood sampling for the test comes from a finger, but it happens that venous blood is also used.
-The final results for these two methods differ slightly from each other.
+Most often, blood is collected for the test from a finger, but sometimes venous blood is also used.
+The final results with these two methods are slightly different.

-Normal sugar levels in pregnant women are considered to be an indicator of 4-5.1 mmol / l, and a couple of hours after eating no higher than 6.7 mmol / l (blood is taken from a finger).
+Normal sugar levels pregnant For women, the indicator is considered to be 4-5.1 mmol/l, and a couple of hours after eating it is not higher than 6.7 mmol/l (blood is taken from a finger).

-When the result turns out to be borderline or more than the norm, the doctor prescribes a second test and only on its basis makes the final verdict.
+When the result turns out to be borderline or more than normal, the doctor orders a repeat test and only on its basis makes a final verdict.

-If, according to the results of the tests performed, you have a diagnosis of gestational diabetes mellitus, do not despair, most often after childbirth the sugar level is back to normal.
-But subject to a special diet and the recommendations of doctors, which we will talk about further.
+If, based on the results of the tests, you have been diagnosed with gestational diabetes mellitus, do not despair, most often after childbirth sugar levels return to normal.
+But subject to a special diet and doctor’s recommendations, which we will talk about later.

 Gestational pregnancy - treatment

-With minor deviations from the standards, special treatment is not required.
-In this case, the expectant mother needs to follow a strict diet, do not forget about physical activity, regularly get tested and visit an endocrinologist throughout pregnancy.
+For minor deviations from the standards, no special treatment is required.
+In this case, the expectant mother must follow a strict diet, do not forget about physical activity, regularly take tests and visit an endocrinologist throughout pregnancy.

 In addition to a set of exercises, walking or water aerobics for pregnant women will be very useful.
-The fact is that during active movement, the body copes better with the breakdown of glucose.
-But remember, any load must be coordinated with your gynecologist.
+The fact is that during active movement the body copes better with the breakdown of glucose.
+But remember, any load must be agreed upon with your gynecologist.

-However, there are times when the above measures alone are not enough and the pancreas needs "outside" help.
-The doctor then prescribes insulin injections.
-In no case should you be afraid of this, because they are not addictive and do not pose any harm to mother and child.
-And the benefits will be endless, as they will help to avoid defects in the development of the fetus.
-After childbirth, when everything returns to normal, this drug is canceled.
+However, there are times when the above measures alone are not enough and the pancreas needs “outside” help.
+Then the doctor prescribes insulin injections.
+In no case should you be afraid of this, because they are not addictive and do not pose harm to mother and child.
+And the benefits will be limitless, as they will help to avoid defects in the development of the fetus.
+After childbirth, when everything returns to normal, this drug is discontinued.

 Diet for gestational diabetes

-The basic rule of the diet for this disease is to exclude simple carbohydrates from your diet.
+The basic rule of diet for this disease is to exclude simple carbohydrates from your diet.

-First of all, these are sugar in its pure form, sweets, chocolate, confectionery and pastries, potatoes, white bread and rice.
+First of all, these are pure sugar, sweets, chocolate, confectionery and baked goods, potatoes, white bread and rice.

-You will also have to forget for a while about some sweet fruits and berries: bananas, melons, figs, cherries, grapes.
+You will also have to forget for a while about some sweet fruits and berries: bananas, melon, figs, cherries, grapes.

-Food should be less high-calorie, but nutritious, because the expectant mother needs a lot of strength, and the baby needs nutrients and vitamins for proper development.
-Divide your daily food intake into 6 meals, so it will be easier for your pancreas to cope with the production of sufficient insulin.
+Food should be less high in calories, but nutritious, because the expectant mother needs a lot of strength, and the baby needs nutrients and vitamins for proper development.
+Divide your daily meal intake into 6 meals, so it will be easier for your pancreas to cope with the production of insulin in sufficient quantities.

-Fried, fatty, smoked, too salty and spicy foods are harmful even for a healthy body, so they should be especially avoided during pregnancy.
+Fried, fatty, smoked, too salty and spicy foods are harmful even to a healthy body, so you should especially avoid them during pregnancy.
 The best option would be food that is steamed, boiled, or stewed without vegetable oils.

 Now let's talk about what you can eat without fear: